 Joseph Frederick “Freddie” Hancock, Sr., 88, of Compton, MD, formerly of Loveville, MD, passed away on January 10, 2020 at St. Mary’s Hospital.
 Born on October 10, 1931, he was the son of the late Mary Alma Long Hancock and Joseph Morgan Hancock.
 Freddie was the loving husband of Lorraine Burch Hancock, whom he married on August 24, 1955 at Immaculate Conception Church in Mechanicsville, MD.

-To send flowers in memory of Joseph Frederick "Freddie" Hancock, Sr. , please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Joseph Frederick "Freddie" Hancock, Sr. , please visit our Heartfelt Sympathies Store.

 A lifelong resident of St. Mary’s County, Freddie attended St. Joseph’s Catholic School.
 He served two years in the Maryland National Guard.
 He worked as a mechanic for the Patuxent River Naval Air Station Fuel Farm, later at his own repair shop, and then the C&P Telephone Company.
 In 1970, he joined the business Hancock Refrigeration with his brother Billy.
 In 1976, he then moved on to a position in HVAC service/repair for the St. Mary’s County Board of Education, retiring from there in 1993.
 He was also a school bus contractor and driver for 30 years for the St. Mary’s County Non-Public School system.